IBM/watson-stt-wer-python/README.md

 Note some parameter combinations are not possible.
 The operations supported all wrap the SDK methods documented at https://cloud.ibm.com/apidocs/speech-to-text.

 # Sample setup for organizing multiple experiments
+Instructions for creating a directory structure for organizing input and output files for experiments for multiple models.
+Creating a new directory structure is recommend for each new model being experimented/tested.
+A sample `MemberID` model is shown.
 1. Start from root of WER tool directory, `cd WATSON-STT-WER-PYTHON`
 1. Create project directory, `mkdir -p <project name>`
     1. e.g. `mkdir -p ClientName-data`